 These financial statements have been prepared on a historical cost basis.
 In addition, these financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-These financial statements are presented in Canadian dollars, which is the Company's functional currency.
+These financial statements are presented in Canadian dollars, which is the Company's functional currency a) Cash and cash equivalents

-The Board of Directors approved these financial statements on February 26, 2021.
+The Board of Directors approved these financial statements on February 22, 2022.

-3. Significant Accounting Policies
+3. Summary of Significant Accounting Policies